ddnexus/pagy/docs/api/keyset.md

 The "Keyset" pagination, also known as "Cursor Pagination" or "SQL Seek Method" is a technique that avoids the inevitable slowness of querying pages deep into a collection (i.e. when `offset` is a big number, you're going to get slower queries).

+It is also accurate: while offset pagination can skip or double-show records after insertion and deletions, keyset is always accurate.

-This technique comes with that huge advantage and a set of limitations that makes it particularly useful for APIs and less convenient for UIs in general.
+This technique comes with that huge advantages and a set of limitations that makes it particularly useful for APIs and less convenient for UIs in general.

-!!!success UI-Compatible Keyset pagination is also available!
+!!!success UI-Compatible Keyset Numeric pagination is also available!

-If you want the best of the two worlds, check out the [keyset_numeric extra](/docs/extras/keyset_numeric.md) that  supports for the `pagy_*nav` and the other Frontend helpers
+If you want the best of the two worlds, check out the [keyset_numeric extra](/docs/extras/keyset_numeric.md) that supports for the
+`pagy_*nav` and the other Frontend helpers
 !!!

 ### Glossary